Madprofe55or/7-Wonders-Duel/README.md

         iv.
 The Statue of Zeus, which allows player to destroy opponent's brown card
     c.
 All progress tokens (see #2 above)
 5. Code for handling special/trading flags
-6. Show progress tokens in players' cities or header
+6. Show progress tokens in players' cities or header--DONE
 7. Determining who goes first at beginning of Ages 2 and 3